-- 1. Any student returning from exclusion will be placed on a two-week report.
-If comments are not of an acceptable standard for lessons that day then an S3 sanction will be served that day.
-On the first return from exclusion, an S5 detention will be served.
-On return from a second fixed term exclusion, two S5 detentions will be served.
-Students who receive three fixed term exclusions in a 12 month period are highly likely to be permanently excluded. - 2.
+- 1. Students who receive three fixed term exclusions in a 12 month period are highly likely to be permanently excluded. - 2.
 Any student who does not hand in homework will receive an SO and be required to complete a sanction in the relevant Faculty. - 3.
-Any student who receives 4 or more S1s within the 2-week cycle receives an additional S2 sanction. - 4.
-Any student who receives 10 or more behaviour points in the 2-week cycle will serve an additional S3 detention. - 5.
-Any student who receives 20 or more behaviour points in the 2-week cycle will serve an additional S5 detention. - 6.
-Any student whose behaviour causes serious concern will be placed on a behaviour plan or Pastoral Support Plan (PSP) by their House Leader. - 7.
-Any student who receives more than 50 behaviour points in a half term will be recommended for an S6 fixed term exclusion after consideration by the Head of Pastoral Care. - 8.
-Any student who receives more than 100 behaviour points in a half term, or who averages 10 or more behaviour points a week over a consistent period, would be considered for permanent exclusion.
+Weekly Accumulations Behaviour points will be monitored by Year Leaders and adjustments may be made where necessary in order to support student needs. - 4.
+Any student whose behaviour causes serious concern will be placed on a behaviour plan or Pastoral Support Plan (PSP) by their Year Leader. - 5.
+Any student who receives more than 50 behaviour points in a half term will be recommended for an S5 fixed term exclusion after consideration by the Head of Pastoral Care.

+- 6. Any student who receives more than 100 behaviour points in a half term, or who averages 20 or more behaviour points a week over a consistent period, would be considered for permanent exclusion. - 7.
+A good behaviour record and acquiring a low number of behaviour points is one of several criteria for being awarded arts and sports colours.
+The full criteria are sent to parents in the autumn Term of each academic year.